mvolkmann/blog/src/web-components.md

 "https://html.spec.whatwg.org/multipage/scripting.html#the-template-element",
 "template element" %} provides a way to define an HTML fragment that can be cloned and inserted multiple times into a DOM tree.
+This is fast because `template` elements are parsed even though they are not rendered.

 `template` elements have their CSS `display` property set to `none` so their content is not rendered.